ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 - `jh-voila-oauth-r <https://hub.docker.com/r/ideonate/jh-voila-oauth-r>`__ (More than just Python)
 - `jh-voila-oauth-datascience <https://hub.docker.com/r/ideonate/jh-voila-oauth-datascience>`__ (R language)

+Using R Shiny or Voila as the presentation type:

+- `containds-rshiny <https://hub.docker.com/r/ideonate/containds-rshiny>`__ (R with Shiny)

 These are based on the similarly-named `Jupyter Docker Stacks <https://jupyter-docker-stacks.readthedocs.io/en/latest/>`__ images, just with extra support for Voila and ContainDS Dashboards.
 The ContainDS Dockerfile versions are on `GitHub here <https://github.com/ideonate/cdsdashboards-jupyter-docker>`__.

+There is currently no pre-built image containing all presentation types including R Shiny Server.

 Options
 ~~~~~~~